-Student Services is a department of the Dunlap School District that encompasses several areas to support students throughout the school system.
+Student Services is a department within Dunlap CUSD #323 that encompasses several areas to support students throughout the school system.
 These areas include special education services, early childhood education, Response to Intervention, nurses, English Language Learners, 504 plans, and social and emotional learning.

 - Section 504 Plans